distilagency/starward/README.md

 `GET: api/gravityforms?id=*`

 *Please note submitting the Gravity Form is handled by a direct API post request to the WP GF API v2 service inside an action, please view app/actions/gravityforms.js*

+## Debugging 🐛
+1) Have you installed and activated all plugins listed above including [Search By Path](https://github.com/samlogan/wp-rest-api-search-by-path)
+2) Have you checked the API endpoints listed above in your browser including `GET: api/settings` && `GET: api/page?slug=*`.
+3) Have you checked the API endpoints listed above in Postman, does it flag any encoding errors within data from a WYSIWYG inside WordPress?
+Sometimes illegal characters and be pasted into WordPress that can drive the API crazy.
+We try and santise this [here](https://github.com/distilagency/starward/blob/master/server/init/api.js#L18) using this [Regex](https://github.com/distilagency/starward/blob/master/server/config/app-template.js#L11) but this does not cover edge cases.
+Using the clear formatting option within the WordPress WYSIWYG editor usually cleans these.
+4) Is WordPress running and returning data from it's API.
+You can find the WordPress API endpoints [here](https://developer.wordpress.org/rest-api/reference/)
+5) Is Redis enabled?
+If so try flushing the cache by hitting the API endpoint `GET: api/flushredis`
+6) Something else?
+Let us know or add your solution here